Marion Market

 Key considerations for buying a single-family home in Marion include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Marion currently spend an average of 485 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Marion currently spend an average of 13 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 Looking for the best time to buy a single-family home in Marion?
 Our analysis shows that December typically offers the best prices, with homes averaging around $778K.
 Buying during this time could save you up to $1.48M compared to peak months like February.

-With a median price of $3.50M and homes spending an average of 485 days on market, Marion is currently a seller's market.
-There's currently 2.0 months of inventory available.
+With a median price of $1.35M and homes spending an average of 13 days on market, Marion is currently a buyer's market.
+There's currently 7.0 months of inventory available.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.